 The Bank's Commercial Portfolio may decrease or may not continue to grow at historical rates.
-Additionally, growth in the Bank's Commercial Portfolio may expose the Bank to an increase in the allowance for ECL.
+Additionally, growth in the Bank's Commercial Portfolio, as well as factors beyond the Bank's control, may require an increase in the Bank's allowance for ECL.

-It is difficult to predict whether the Bank's Commercial Portfolio, including the Bank's foreign trade portfolio, will continue to grow at historical rates.
-A reversal in the growth rate of the Region's economy and trade volumes could adversely affect the growth rate of the Bank's Commercial Portfolio.
-Additionally, the future expansion of Bladex's Commercial Portfolio may expose the Bank to higher levels of potential or actual losses and require an increase in the allowance for ECL, which could negatively impact the Bank's operating results and financial position.
+It is difficult to predict whether the Bank's Commercial Portfolio, including the Bank's foreign trade portfolio, will grow at historical rates.
+A reversal or slowdown in the growth rate of the Region's economy and trade volumes could adversely affect the Bank's Commercial Portfolio.
+On the other hand, the future expansion of Bladex's Commercial Portfolio may expose the Bank to higher levels of potential or actual losses and require an increase in the allowance for ECL, which could negatively impact the Bank's operating results and financial position.
 Non-performing or low credit quality loans can negatively impact the Bank's results of operations.
 The Bank may not be able to effectively control the level of the impaired loans in its total Loan Portfolio.
-In particular, the amount of its reported non-performing loans may increase in the future as a result of growth in its Loan Portfolio, including loans that the Bank may acquire in the future, or factors beyond the Bank's control, such as the impact of economies trends and political events affecting the Region, events affecting certain industries or events affecting financial markets and global economies.
+In particular, the amount of its reported non-performing loans may increase in the future as a result of growth in its Loan Portfolio, including loans that the Bank may acquire in the future, or factors beyond the Bank's control, such as the impact of economic trends and political events affecting the Region, certain industries or financial markets and global economies, or particular clients' businesses which could have a material adverse effect on the Bank's financial condition, results of operations and cash flows.